ladukeisaiah/cat-photo-app/README.md

 # cat-photo-app
-This is an app learning basic html on FreeCodeCamp
+This is an app learning basic html on FreeCodeCamp and is a single page application